seastwood/usb-audio-ip-client/README.md

   - Once this is done, you should have a new input device called "RTP-source-receiver" (or whatever you changed it to) in your computer settings.
   - You should also have a new output device called RTP-sink-sender.
 - If Pipewire is set up correctly and audio devices are available, devices should appear in the lists.
 The following configuration only requires setting these settings on the Host Devices:
-  - You will want to link the INPUT device (if one is plugged in) to the SINK device you configured.
+  - To stream a microphone from the host, you want to link the INPUT device (if one is plugged in) to the SINK device you configured.
 Input -> RTP-sink-sender (It will not work the other way around).
     - The configured sink device may not appear without an output device connected to the host.
       - I am using a usb audio adapter with both a separate microphone and speaker plug, on which I only need to have a microphone plugged in.
       - I found that a headset adapter with a headset plugged in works as well.